 Have a Lease with Natural Disaster Clauses: First, landlords should create a personalized lease online that includes clauses that clarify the course of action for tenants before and after natural disasters.
 By planning for and discussing potential issues down the road, the landlord-tenant relationship can become a stronger, lasting partnership.

-Ensure Strict Safety Guidelines Are Followed: Landlords should keep well-maintained properties and have appropriate protection mechanisms in place, such as smoke detectors, carbon monoxide detectors, and fire extinguishers.
+Ensure Strict Safety Guidelines Are Followed: Landlords should keep well-maintained properties and have appropriate protection mechanisms in places, such as smoke detectors, carbon monoxide detectors, and fire extinguishers.
 When property upkeep is managed properly, disaster preparation is easier.

 Require Renters Insurance: As one of the requirements of the lease, landlords can require renters to purchase and maintain an insurance policy.
 The tenants’ policy may cover their property, personal injury, and relocation support in the case of housing damage.